Handscroll: History

 According to the National Palace Museum in Taipei, the handscroll format originated with ancient Chinese text documents.
-From the Spring and Autumn period (770–481 BCE) through the Han dynasty (206 BCE – 220 CE), bamboo or wooden slips were bound together and used to write texts on.
+From the Spring and Autumn period (770–481 BC) through the Han dynasty (206 BC – 220 AD), bamboo or wooden slips were bound together and used to write texts on.
 During the Eastern Han period (25–220), the use of paper and silk in the handscroll format became more common.
-The handscroll was the one of the main formats for texts up until the Tang dynasty (618–907).
+The handscroll was one of the main formats for texts up until the Tang dynasty (618–907).
 From the Three Kingdoms period (220–280), the handscroll became a standard format for paintings.
 New styles were developed over time.

 Handscrolls were introduced to Japan centuries later through the spread of Buddhism.
 The earliest extant Japanese handscroll was created in the eighth century and deals with the life of the Buddha.
 Japanese horizontal picture scrolls are called emakimono (or emaki), and more often cover narrative subjects than their Chinese equivalents.